shyden-not-shiden/DuoAuto/README.md

-# DuoAuto
+# duoHacko
-Script to automate the gaining of XP for Duolingo
+A script to allow me to automate gaining XP on Duolingo